SIRVA

 SIRVA, Inc. (formerly Allied Worldwide), based in Oakbrook Terrace, Illinois, is a privately owned American moving industry holding company which resulted from the merger of Allied Van Lines with North American Van Lines.
 The corporate name was coined from the Latin word servire, "to serve."

 The company was formed in 1999 when private equity company Clayton, Dubilier & Rice merged its Allied and North American businesses.
 In 2002, it traded on the New York Stock Exchange under its new SIRVA name with the ticker symbol of "SIR."
-Since 2008, the company has been privately held.